HCSO Community Outreach

 The Community Outreach Division is responsible for special programs and events for the Hays County Sheriff’s Office.

-The Community Outreach Division is responsible for the following programs and are available to speak or give a presentation for any event for any group.
+The Community Outreach Division is responsible for the following programs and is available to speak or give a presentation for any event for your group:

 National Night Out

-National Night Out (NNO) is a community-police awareness-raising event held the first Tuesday of August.
-(Texas has the option to use an alternative date in October, to avoid hot weather).
+National Night Out (NNO) is a community-police awareness-raising event held the first Tuesday of October in Texas.
+(In other parts of the country NNO is held in August).
 The event has been held annually since 1984 and is sponsored by the National Association of Town Watch in the United States and Canada.

 The event is meant to increase awareness about police programs in communities, such as drug prevention, town watch/Neighborhood Watch, and other anti-crime efforts.
 Initially communities held lights-on vigils.
 Now, many communities hold block parties, festivals, and other events to help bring neighbors together.